Arksine/moonraker/docs/web_api.md

 `ok` when complete

 ### Power APIs
-The APIs below are available when the `[power]` plugin has been configured.
+The APIs below are available when the `[power]` component has been configured.

 #### Get Device List
 HTTP request: